instrumentisto/rust-incubator/orientation.md

 ### Perspective

-Choosing to participate in our boot camp means embarking on an intensive, fast-paced journey of learning, with a focus on the critical areas of information technology.
+**Choosing to participate** in our boot camp means embarking on an intensive, **fast-paced journey** of learning, with a focus on the critical areas of information technology.
 The boot camp's accelerated pace is designed to be the most effective method to acquire new skills swiftly.
-If your ambition is to gain practical, hands-on skills that can make an immediate impact, our boot camp outperforms traditional university courses, pet projects, and even on-the-job training, especially when starting without a strong foundation in these crucial skills.
+If your ambition is to gain practical, hands-on skills that can make an immediate impact.
+Usually **boot camps outperform** traditional university courses, pet projects, and even on-the-job training, especially when starting without a strong foundation in these crucial skills.

 Participants in the boot camp will be divided into closely-knit small groups.
 Meetings within these groups will occur four times a week, excluding weekends.
 These meetings are an opportunity for dynamic discussion, mutual learning, and answering any questions you might have.
 Additionally, participants can expect to answer insightful questions posed by their mentors, fostering a proactive learning environment.

-Our learning process is designed around daily skill enhancement, leveraging the highest quality learning materials available.
-We provide an interactive platform for tracking progress, ensuring a clear path of advancement and accomplishment.
+Our learning process is meticulously designed to enhance skills daily, leveraging the most exceptional learning materials available.
+We do not produce content unless there is no adequate resource available online.
+Our philosophy rests on **utilizing state-of-the-art tools and premium materials**, rather than creating substandard content ourselves.
+We furnish an interactive platform for tracking progress, assuring a well-defined path towards skill enhancement and achievement.

-Participants will also be challenged with designing, developing, and presenting a capstone project.
+Participants will also be challenged with designing, developing, and presenting a **capstone project**.
 This project provides a fantastic opportunity to apply the skills learned throughout the boot camp in a practical, impactful way.

-Finally, a comprehensive assessment will be conducted at the end of the certification program.
+Finally, a **comprehensive assessment** will be conducted at the end of the certification program.
 Upon successful completion, participants will earn a certificate.
 This certificate is more than just a document; it's a testament to your ability to utilize best practices and write idiomatic code that employers will value highly.
 Imagine the doors that could open with this certificate in hand!

 Join us in this boot camp and fast-track your IT career to new heights.
 The journey might be intense, but the reward is immeasurable.